lexermal/website-weixler-me/blog/Basic-cluster-setup/05 Setup Longhorn.md

 Then you need to find out the size of the volume by reading it out of the file **volume.meta**.

-Then run the following command to be able to mount the volume.
-Adjust the pvc and size before executing:
+Then run the following command to mount the volume.
+Adjust the PVC and size before executing:
 ```
 docker run -v /dev:/host/dev -v /proc:/host/proc -v /var/lib/longhorn/replicas/my-pvc-directory:/volume --privileged -d longhornio/longhorn-engine:v1.3.0 launch-simple-longhorn my-pvc-name my-found-size
 ```